 § 1124 Staff training; issuance of regulations.

-Each facility shall provide appropriate staff training to implement the bill of rights set forth in § 1121 of this title.
-Rules and regulations implementing this subchapter shall be developed by the Secretary of the Department of Health and Social Services and shall be promulgated within 60 days after June 28, 1978.
+(a) Each facility shall provide appropriate staff training to implement the bill of rights under § 1121 of this title.

 § 1125 Investigation of grievances.